Selected books we've helped authors self-publish in Malaysia

 Bi Sheng, a Chinese inventor, created the first movable type made of earthenware in 1045.
 No surviving examples of his work are known.
 Choe Yun-ui, a Korean civil servant in the Goryeo Dynasty, later invented the first metal movable type in 1234-1250.
 These innovations laid the foundation for printing and the dissemination of written works.

-Fast forward to 2013, to the merger of Penguin and Random House created the largest consumer book publisher in the world with a global market share of over 25%.
+Fast forward to 2013, the merger of Penguin and Random House created the largest consumer book publisher in the world, with a global market share of over 25%.
 The "Big Five" publishing houses, Penguin Random House, Hachette, HarperCollins, Simon & Schuster, and Macmillan, produce about 60% of English-language books.
-In 2020, ViacomCBS agreed to sell Simon & Schuster to Penguin Random House, creating the first mega publisher, but the U.S. Department of Justice filed a lawsuit to block the merger on anti-trust grounds in 2021.
+In 2020, ViacomCBS agreed to sell Simon & Schuster to Penguin Random House, creating the first mega-publisher, but the U.S. Department of Justice filed a lawsuit to block the merger on anti-trust grounds in 2021.
 The D.C.
-District Court ruled in favour of the Department of Justice in 2022 and the merger was permanently blocked.
+District Court ruled in favour of the Department of Justice in 2022, and the merger was permanently blocked.
 Modern printing tech allows authors to directly impact the

-publishing industry by writing and producing quality content, promoting their on work, building a following, and negotiating favourable terms.
+publishing industry by writing and producing quality content, promoting their work, building a following, and negotiating favourable terms.
 Self-publishing and the rise of e-books and online platforms have also provided authors with alternative routes to reach audiences without relying on traditional publishers.
 However, authors alone may not be able to entirely "rescue" publishing, as publishers play a crucial role in editing, marketing, and distributing books.
-Ultimately, the success of publishing depends on a balance between the interests of authors, publishers and readers.
+Ultimately, publishing success depends on balancing the interests of authors, publishers and readers.

-Books are forever.
-There is a mysterious, alluring charm about them: people want to own them, buy them, keep them, lend them and, most mysterious of all, people still want to write them and publish!
+There is a mysterious, alluring charm about them: people want to own them, buy them, keep them, lend them, and, most mysterious of all, people still want to write them and publish!

-PAKKA hopes to make it all clearer and easier for you to decide; to make you aware of publishing options available and offer advise so you can make the best decision for your needs.
+PAKKA’s mission to make it clearer and easier for authors to be aware of publishing options available and offer advise to make the best decisions.